-(9) A person who owns, controls or operates a physical recreational facility may operate that facility if it is operated for the exclusive use of a single school at any one time for educational purposes.
+(9) A person who owns, controls or operates a physical recreational facility outside the Restricted Area may operate that facility if it is operated for the exclusive use of a single school at any one time for educational purposes.

-Note 1: spectators (which do not include referees or trainers) are limited by the public gatherings restrictions under clause 7(3) of the Stay Safe Directions (No. 2).
+Note 1: spectators (which do not include referees or trainers) are limited by the public gatherings restrictions under clause 7(3) of the Stay Safe Directions (No. 6).